-We are delighted to invite applications for a new set of Awards in partnership with Sky Arts to celebrate and nurture British writers of colour at the beginnings of their careers.
-Five Awards are available, providing each winner with ten free mentoring sessions over the course of 12 months with an RSL Fellow writing in their form, as well as two sessions with Awards Ambassador Bernardine Evaristo.
-Thanks to funding from Sky Arts, mentorships are fully funded.
+The Sky Arts RSL Awards celebrate and nurture British writers of colour at the beginnings of their careers.
+Five winners will receive ten mentoring sessions over the course of 12 months with an RSL Fellow writing in their form, as well as two sessions with Awards Ambassador Bernardine Evaristo.

 Sky Arts RSL Writers Award Mentors

 Five RSL Fellows will mentor five emerging writers in non fiction, screenwriting, fiction, poetry and playwriting.